Arrey, New Mexico

 Arrey is a census-designated place in Sierra County, New Mexico, United States.
 It lies about 22 miles (35.4 km) south of Truth or Consequences.
-As of the 2010 census, its population was 232.
+As of the 2020 census, its population was 296.

+History

 In 1890, the town was founded as Bonito when several Hispanic families made a deal with a cattle agent to settle here.
 The land was then deeded to the Butte Land and Cattle Company after the land was proved.
-In 1901, a post office was established, with Urbano Arrey as the first postmaster; he gave his name to the community.
+In 1901 a post office was established, with Urbano Arrey, who gave his name to the community, as the first postmaster.
 Today descendants of the original homesteaders still live in the community.

+Geography

+Arrey is located along the Rio Grande, being located in the valley.
+The town is located around 8 miles south of Caballo Lake, 55 miles northwest of Las Cruces, and 20 miles south of Truth or Consequences.

+Economy

+Much of the Arrey economy is based around agriculture.
+Specifically, the local economy is based around the cultivation of chili peppers, cotton, onions, pumpkins, alfalfa, amongst a series of other crops.